Jeff Gore (cvgoogle scholarpersonal site)

 Office: 4-332

-Yizhou is starting by studying the emergent structure and dynamics of resource-competing communities.
+Yizhou is starting by studying conditions for community stability and dynamics of learning in deep neural networks.

 Shreyansh Umale